 But, I think this attitude is based on a caricature.
 It gives the impression that if you are focused on “getting things done” then you must be unspiritual.
 Anyone eager to get through the agenda must be a bit cold-hearted.

 Of course, this is a false dichotomy.
 Business is part of God’s Kingdom too.
 And a well-organized, well-run ministry can actually be a way that we care for people.
 Leaders that are “all heart” (and care little about the details) are not always the better shepherds.

 Part of running a good meeting, then, is embracing business as the good work of the Kingdom that deserves our energy and attention.

 No, Not Everyone Needs to Talk

 Everyone has been to a meeting where it seems like the goal of the meeting leader is to make sure everyone speaks (or at least has a chance to).
 Each agenda item is worked through slowly, with lots of discussion and interaction over each point.

 On the surface, this sounds like the way to go.
 It is personal, warm, and inclusive.
 No one is left out.

 But, meetings like this are not only notoriously long, but chronically inefficient.
 One thing I’ve learned in many meetings over the years (and this is a bit of a truism): people love to talk.
+And pastors in particular love to talk.
 And they will talk as long you give them time to talk.
-And as a leader of meetings, you need to know that.
+As a leader of meetings, you need to know that.